libretro/RetroArch/CONTRIBUTING.md

 In other cases, a pull request may be followed up with a "style nit commit".

 ## Non-obvious things:
-  - Code should be both ISO C99 and ISO C++ compatible.
+  - Code should be both C89 and ISO C++ compatible.
 This dual requirement is for XBox360 and MSVC in general.
 Think of it as a C++ compatible subset of C99.
   - Warnings are not allowed (-Wall).
 Make sure your code is warning-free.
 Note that warning sensitivity differs a bit across compiler versions.
   - Using deprecated APIs is discouraged.